dalejodc/frontend-test/README.md

 # 🎒 FrontendTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.
-A project to pass from PSD to responsive SPA with Angular 7 + Typescript + SemanticUI.
+Project to pass from PSD to responsive SPA with Angular 7 + Typescript + SemanticUI.
 <br>
 <br>
 <br>